Architects and firms that shaped Mumbai’s World Heritage Site

 Firm that was commissioned to build Empress Court. with G.B.
 Mhatre as consulting architect.

-CHIMANLAL MOTILAL MASTER
+CHIMANLAL MOTIRAM MASTER

 One of name partners of the first all Indian-led architectural practice Master, Sathe and Bhuta.
 He was also actively engaged with the architectural department of J.J.
 School of Arts & served as head of department from 1943-48.